NetApp/FSx-ONTAP-monitoring/FSx-Audit-Logs-CloudWatch/README.md

         "password": "superSecretPassword"
       }
     ```
-    You can use the same secret for multiple file systems if the credentials are the same.
+    - If you use want to use the same credentials for all the FSx for ONTAP file systems, then you can specify a default secret ARN with the `defaultSecretARN` parameter.
 - You have applied the necessary SACLs to the files you want to audit.
 The knowledge base article linked above provides guidance on how to do this.

 **You can either create the following items before running the CloudFormation script, or allow it to create the items for you.**